 📝 Seasonality and purchasing · ⏱️ 3 min read

 Seasonal dishes have a limited sales window.
 You can't adjust mid-season like you can with fixed menu items.
-That's why you need to know in advance: how much sales do you need at minimum to break even?
+That's why you need to know upfront: how many sales do you need at minimum to break even?

 ⚠️ Note:

-Seasonal dishes often have higher ingredient costs because ingredients are scarce.
-Always calculate with higher food cost percentages than you're used to.
+Seasonal dishes often carry higher ingredient costs because ingredients are scarce.
+Always calculate with higher food cost percentages than your regular menu items.

 The three scenarios explained

-Best Case: Everything goes perfectly.
-Nice weather, lots of guests, everyone wants your seasonal special.
+Best Case: Everything aligns perfectly.
+Great weather, high guest count, everyone orders your seasonal special.

-Realistic: Normal sales, based on your historical data and external factors.
+Realistic: Normal sales performance, based on your historical data and external factors.

-Worst Case: Disappointing sales due to bad weather, competition, or changing tastes.
+Worst Case: Poor sales due to bad weather, increased competition, or shifting customer preferences.

 • Ingredient costs per portion